How to make your second year house safe

 3. Keep windows and doors locked

-Try to get into the habit of always locking your windows and doors whenever you're heading out and even after you as you get home.
+Try to get into the habit of always locking your windows and doors whenever you're heading out and even after you get home.
 If there are a few of you living in the house, remind your other flatmates to do the same.
 This way you don't have to worry about burglars letting themselves in and making themselves at home!

 4. Leave valuables out of plain sight